TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/backups/backup-apis.md

 This will restore the API definitions and policies from a JSON file.

-## Exporting Your APIs Using Tyk Dashboard

-- The easiest way to backup your APIs is via Tyk Dashboard.
-To achieve this open the APIs from the *System Management* menu in the main Tyk Dashboard screen.
-For each API that you wish to backup select the *Export* option from the *Actions* menu.

-{{< img src="/img/dashboard/export/dashboard-export-api.png" alt="Dashboard export API" >}}

 ## Backing Up On Tyk Cloud

 For further guidance on backing up on Tyk Cloud please refer to our [FAQ]({{< ref "frequently-asked-questions/how-to-backup-tyk-cloud-deployment" >}})